Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 - Limited technological infrastructure and digital inclusion
 - Need for sustainable economic development models

-Our solution implements the Pasifika Exchange with integrated physical infrastructure (node operators, local trading centers) and digital components (Linea, RootStock, and Arbitrum blockchains, exchange infrastructure, trading systems) that generates real value while preserving cultural integrity.
-This interoperability approach ensures we can seamlessly operate across multiple blockchain networks while maintaining our core values of reciprocity, community care, and shared prosperity.
+Our solution implements the Pasifika Bitcoin Exchange with integrated physical infrastructure (Lightning Network nodes, local trading centers) and digital components (Bitcoin, Lightning Network, and RSK for smart contracts) that generates real value while preserving cultural integrity.
+This Bitcoin-first approach ensures we can provide financial services that are secure, accessible, and aligned with our core values of reciprocity, community care, and shared prosperity, while leveraging the security and stability of the Bitcoin network.

 ---